Myanmar protesters wear flowers to mark Suu Kyi's birthday

 Suu Kyi’s elected government was overthrown in a February 1 coup that sparked mass protests and renewed clashes between the military and ethnic rebel armies in border regions.

-Flowers tucked into a bun have long been a signature look of Suu Kyi, who turns 76 on Saturday.
+Flowers tucked into a bun have long been a signature look of Suu Kyi, who turned 76 on Saturday.

-Many replicated the floral hairstyle and uploaded pictures onto social media across Myanmar on Saturday.
+Many replicated the floral hairstyle and uploaded pictures onto social media across Myanmar for the occasion.

 Among them was Myanmar Miss Universe beauty queen Thuzar Wint Lwin, who wore red flowers in her hair and wrote: “May our leader be healthy.”